 Investigation Process

-The environmental health specialist will evaluate the complaint based on their observations and additional information provided.
+The inspector will evaluate the complaint based on their observations and any additional information provided.
 Hearsay is not evidence, but the inspector will consider all relevant information.
+If it is determined a complaint is valid, we will share the findings with the person making the complaint (unless it’s an anonymous complaint or no contact information was provided).

 Invalid Complaints